Why cook salmon on cedar planks

 - Preheat the oven to 325°

 Cooking salmon on cedar plank on a Traeger

-Cooking salmon on a cedar plank in your Traeger or other pellet grill offers the bonus opportunity to smoke your salmon a little before actually cranking up the heat and cooking it.
-There are some schools of though that if you are using a Traeger to cook your salmon, you don’t need to put it on a plank.
+Cooking salmon on a cedar plank in your Traeger or other pellet grill offers the opportunity to smoke your salmon a little before actually cranking up the heat and cooking it or else just starting out hot and using it like an oven.
+There are some schools of thought that if you are using a Traeger to cook your salmon, you don’t need to put it on a plank.
 Personally I think the cedar adds a unique flavor that you can’t get from pellets and gives you a great looking presentation.